 All hands on deck on the Museum’s replica sloop!
 Join a Museum educator for a story about what life was like at sea during the Revolutionary War.

 True Colours Flag Project

 See flags on display from the Museum's True Colours Flag Project, an initiative to recreate a "suit of colours" or set of flags carried by naval and privateer ships during the Revolutionary War.
 Don’t forget to pick up a copy of the accompanying family guide to learn more about the large, recreated flags.

-Neighborhood Walking Tour: Revolutionary City & James Forten’s Philadelphia
+Neighborhood Walking Tour: Revolutionary City & Black Founders of Philadelphia

 Additional Ticket Required: $34 for walking tour only (non-members), $45 for walking tour plus Museum admission (non-members), $24 for Members

 Join an educator to explore our Revolutionary neighborhood and imagine what life was like in the 1700s!
 Our Revolutionary City walking tour covers about a mile over an hour and a half with stops outside iconic sites including City Tavern, Independence Hall, and Carpenters Hall to discuss the experiences of everyday people in the Revolutionary era.
-Our James Forten’s Philadelphia walking tour will visit sites exploring the Forten family’s work in the abolition and suffrage movements, including the location of the Forten's family household near Fourth and Lombard St.
+Our Black Founders of Philadelphia walking tour will visit sites of Old City Philadelphia's rich Black history, including the location of the James Forten's family household near Fourth and Lombard St.